What is Cross-Scripting?

-Cross-site scripting (XSS) describes a web security vulnerability that allows attackers to compromise user interactions by inserting malicious scripts designed to hijack vulnerable applications.
+Cross-site scripting is also referred to as "XSS."
+XSS attackers compromise user interactions by inserting malicious scripts designed to hijack vulnerable applications.
 An XSS attack targets the scripts running behind a webpage which are being executed on the client-side (in the user’s web browser).
 Because the unsuspecting browser has no way of knowing that a script should not be trusted, it will go ahead and execute the XSS script, which can access cookies, session tokens, and other sensitive information retained by the browser and used with that site.
 In short, cross-site scripting (XSS) allows the attacker to “commandeer” HTML pages, deceive users, and steal sensitive data as it assumes control, redirects links, and rewrites content on that site.

-Three main types of attacks can target an XSS vulnerability:
+The three main types of attacks can target an XSS security vulnerability:

 - Non-persistent XSS reflected XSS, where the malicious script comes from the current HTTP request.

 - Persistent XSS stored XSS, where the malicious script comes from the website's database.

 - DOM-based XSS, where the vulnerability exists in client-side code rather than server-side code

 Reflected XSS attacks, also known as non-persistent attacks, occur when a malicious script is reflected off of a web application to the victim's browser.
 The script is activated through a link, which sends a request to a website with a security vulnerability that enables execution of malicious scripts.